This global simulation invites you to use currently available technology to

 In the Sources of Vehicle Fuel section below, the ratio of the different fuels is illustrated with a bar distribution.
 Gasoline-powered is assumed to be the default vehicle type; increasing other vehicle types will automatically decrease the amount of gasoline vehicles in use.
 If you're curious about the impact of increasing the number of gasoline vehicles, simply decrease the other options.

 A hybrid vehicle is a combination of an electric vehicle and a gas-powered vehicle in one system.
 Depending on the driving conditions and distance, the vehicle can switch between a traditional gas engine, or an electric, battery-operated engine.
-In this section, only plug-in electric vehicles are considered, whose batteries can be charged by plugging the vehicle into a source of electricity.
-Other kinds of hybrid vehicles are not considered.
+In this section, only plug-in hybrid electric vehicles (PHEVs) are considered, whose batteries can be charged by plugging the vehicle into a source of electricity.
+Other kinds of hybrid vehicles are considered improvements in fuel efficiency.

-It is assumed that this type of vehicle typically operates 2/3 of the time on electricity, and uses its gas engine the remaining 1/3.
-The fuel consumptions of each of these modes are considered the same as the fully-electric or fully-gas counterparts (USDEb 2018)(USEIAStats 2019).
+It is assumed that this type of vehicle typically operates two thirds of its time on electricity, and uses its gas engine the remaining third.
+The fuel consumption of each of these modes are considered the same as the fully-electric or fully-gas counterparts (USDEb 2018)(USEIAStats 2019).
 This does not include the energy needed to produce the vehicle.
 Research embodied energy and lifecycle analyses for more information.

 As with hydrogen fuel cells and electric vehicles, note that increasing the number of hybrid vehicles will require more electricity production.
 You will see the carbon intensity of hybrid vehicles change as you make changes to the electricity supply mix you select on the electricity page of this simulation.